parihumagain/Give-me-gestalt_group_3/Files Final Paper/preregistration_report.md

 - Linking (dependent, y-axis) <br>

 We also collect control variables, namely the result of the Snellen's Eye Chart Test ("snellen_result"), prior knowledge about cubist art ("is_expert", dichotom) and age. <br>
-We will run an additional analysis for participants who fail the Snellen's Eye Chart Test (value <= 6) to compare their results to participants who pass the test (value >= 7). <br>
+  * We will run an additional analysis for participants who fail the Snellen's Eye Chart Test (value <= 6) to compare their results to participants who pass the test (value >= 7). <br>
-We will test whether age has an effect on liking and detectability scores, by correlating each of the two variables with age.
+  * We will test whether age has an effect on liking and detectability scores, by correlating each of the two variables with age. <br>
+  * for handling of experts see exclusion criterias below

 # Analysis Plan